TheLinuxGuy/openwrt-ntopng/README.md

 After some debugging I have found the root cause and fixed it.

+#### A note about /opt/docker folder

+You may want to create a separate partition to avoid "/" filling up or crashing openwrt.
+After you have created a partition and new folder, say "/data" and its automount works every reboot of openwrt then modify the configuration in /etc/config/dockerd specifically `option data_root` path to the new /data/dockerd folder.

 #### ntopng install on openwrt 21.02 as a container with host access

 ```